-- Advantages: general, robust, adaptability (just an encoding and a fitness function!) - Disadvantages: many parameters! (you may save time in developing the code but spend it in calibration) - Overstatement: complexity comes back to the user, that should find the optimal combination of the parameters (normally, the designer should provide the user with a method that find the optimal combination of decision variables ...) - Genetic algorithms are in the class of weak methods or soft computing (exploit little or no knowledge of the specific problem) - In fact, the algorithm designer should also provide the user with the parameter calibration
+- Advantages: general, robust, adaptability (just an encoding and a fitness function!) - Disadvantages: many parameters! (you may save time in developing the code but spend it in calibration) - Overstatement: complexity comes back to the user, that should find the optimal combination of the parameters.
+Normally, the designer should provide the user with a method able to directly find the optimal combination of decision variables.
+In fact, the algorithm designer should also provide the user with the parameter calibration! - Genetic algorithms are in the class of weak methods or soft computing (exploit little or no knowledge of the specific problem)